gedrutten/Portfolio/content/jso/Week08.md

     </div>
     <div class="4u 12u$(medium)">
         <strong>Fan Trees</strong>
-        <p>Perhaps I could change the idea so that it's not a fan at the top of a cylinder, but more a series of multiple fans in a tree-like structure.
+        <p>After chatting with Lia, I decided to explore the idea of multiple fans in a tree-like structure.
 It would play into the idea of repetition a bit more, and having a multiple of simple things can be really beautiful.</p>
     </div>
 </div>

----

 <div class="row">
     <div class="8u 12u$(medium)">
         {{< figure src="/img/jso/SketchImpellerConcepts.jpg">}}